 Topics: Henry “Box” Brown, Slavery, Underground Railroad, African American, History

-With paintings inspired by an antique lithograph of Henry “Box” Brown, Nelson’s illustrations once again take a different approach with pencil cross-hatching and layers of watercolor and oil.
+With paintings inspired by an antique lithograph of Henry “Box” Brown, Nelson’s illustrations in Henry’s Freedom Box once again takes a different approach with pencil cross-hatching and layers of watercolor and oil.
 As the story begins in slavery, young Henry is sold to a new owner to work in tobacco until his wife and children were sold.
 With the help of white men, his plan to be delivered up North in a box is hatched, and he sets off on his history-making journey.
 This book does discuss the heartbreak of slavery and may be harder for younger listeners.

 Moses: When Harriet Tubman Led Her People to Freedom